Why Has Bodhi-Dharma Left for the East?: Plot

-The Zen master is a recluse, living in a monastery on a high mountain and has realised the vanity of knowledge.
-The old master mainly tries to communicate his way through the use of hwadu, or Zen riddles with no absolute answers.
+The elderly master is a recluse, living in a monastery on a high mountain and has realized the vanity of knowledge.
+He mainly tries to communicate his way through the use of hwadu, or Buddhist riddles with no absolute answers.
 The first hwadu is "What was my original face before my father and mother were conceived?"
 The second is "When the moon takes over in your heart (that is, in enlightenment or death), where does the master of my being go?"
-He instructs the young monk to "hold the koan between his teeth" and solve them.
-In solving the koans, the old master tells the young monk that he will find an unshakeable peace.
+He instructs the young monk to "hold the hwadu between his teeth" and solve them.
+In solving the riddles, the master tells the young monk that he will find an unshakeable peace.

-The young monk takes leave of the old monk and goes to town, where he buys medicine for the old man with alms from begging.
+The young monk goes into town to buy medicine for the master using money from alms from begging.
 He also visits his own blind mother, who is having a hard time tending to herself.
 The young monk returns to the monastery, disillusioned and appalled at his own selfishness in renouncing his destiny, which was to serve his mother and family.

-He returns to the old monk and communicates his desire to go back to human society, embrace the filth of humanity.
-He is severely reprimanded by old the monk, however he does not prevent him from leaving.
-The young monk leaves the monastery to return to his old life, but is caught in a flash flood and nearly drowns.
+He returns to the master and communicates his desire to go back to human society and embrace the filth of humanity.
+He is severely reprimanded by the master but the latter does not prevent him from leaving.
+The young monk leaves the monastery to return to his old life but is caught in a flash flood and nearly drowns.
 He is found by Hae-jin and rescued by his master.

-When the young monk regains consciousness, he is informed by the boy that his master had been in meditation for quite a while and is severely ill.
-Ki-bong realises that the master has traded his own life to save him.
-Deeply moved, he visits the old master, who extracts a promise from Ki-bong to perform his last rites as the old man wishes.
+When the young monk regains consciousness, the boy tells him that the master has been in meditation for quite a while and is severely ill.
+Ki-bong realizes that the master has traded his own life to save him.
+Deeply moved, he visits the master, who extracts a promise from Ki-bong to perform his last rites as the old man wishes.
 His wish is for his body to be burned on top of the hill so that he can return to his original place.

 News of a festival on the approaching full-moon day reaches Ki-bong, who wishes to attend it with the boy.
 Hye-gok, apparently feeling better, gives them leave.
 He also asks them to bring enough paraffin for him on their way back.